miguel-peralta/spring-2024-vip/stage1/stage1.md

 3. **Map Visualization**
     - Plotly library
     - Plot accident locations on map using latitude and longitude data.
-    - Display City of Tucson boundaries, streets, and major features on the map.
+    - Display San Francisco boundaries, streets, and major features on the map.
 4. **Precipitation Level Filter**
     - Add a user interface in the interactive visualization that allows the user to select precipitation values to filter by.
 Show maximum value for the time period and prevent users from searching outside of the minimum-maximum range.
     - Implement filter functionality by filtering accident dataset based on dates/times matching NOAA data.